Professor Bill Walter is a specialist hip and knee surgeon.

 Other responsibilities and interests

 Bill supervises PhD students, Masters students and medical students.
 He served as Chairman of the department of Orthopaedic Surgery at the Mater Hospital from 2011 to 2014.
-Professor Walter hosted International Society for Orthopaedic Centres meeting in Sydney in 2017.
+Professor Walter hosted the International Society for Orthopaedic Centres meeting in Sydney in 2017.

 Professor Walter’s research is published in peer reviewed international arthroplasty journals; he is often invited to present his findings international scientific orthopaedic conferences as a member of faculty and as a member of the expert panel.